Krastanov/bioreactor/README.md

 - Temperature control is done with a PID loop in a separate (third) thread.
 It relies on `nanpy` for properly locking the serial connection resource to the Arduino controller.

+- Proper database normalization would be to have a single table with data measurements with a column dedicated to measurement type, but the more naive approach with multiple tables (one per measurement type) is good enough for this simple project.